ajgargan/wikimedia/README.md

 * Decouple the DB component for more flexibility (Potentially Blue Green switch over for new setups etc.)
 * A private ECR or Docker Repository with a known image so I know what I am getting in terms of the Container images.
 Relying on public resources is not good security practice
 * This could also be fronted by CloudFront.
+* Security
   * Logging for the Containers shipped to a SIEM/Syslog Service.
   * Logging for Application Load Balancer shipped to a SIEM/Syslog service.
+  * Logging OS level logs to a SIEM/Syslog service.

 ## Why?
 * Instead of creating a single instance with the configuration creating a repeatable pattern which can be versioned and have changes tracked.